Types of Uterine Cancer

 Some types of endometrial cancer with sarcoma include:

 - Sarcoma – Uterine sarcoma develops in the connective tissues of the uterus or in the myometrium, which is the muscle of the organ.

 - Uterine carcinosarcoma – These cancers feature characteristics of both endometrial carcinoma (forms in the endometrium, or inner lining of the uterus) and sarcoma (forms in the muscle cells of the uterus).

 Endometrioid cancer is the most common type of endometrial adenocarcinoma.
 These cancers develop in the glandular cells of the endometrium, and under a microscope, the cells look very similar to normal, healthy endometrial cells.
 Sometimes these tumors contain squamous cells along with the glandular cells.

 Some other rare types of uterine cancer tend to grow and spread faster than others.
-These include clear-cell carcinoma, undifferentiated carcinoma, mucinous adenocarcinoma, serous adenocarcinoma and dedifferentiated carcinoma.
+These include non-endometrioid uterine cancer such as serous carcinoma, clear-cell carcinoma, undifferentiated carcinoma, mucinous adenocarcinoma, serous adenocarcinoma, dedifferentiated carcinoma, uterine sarcoma and uterine carcinosarcoma.